umarfarukabu/umarfarukabu/README.md

 ## About Me😇

-- 🏫 I'm a Computer Science(AI) Undergraduate(2020-2024)
+- 🏫 I'm a Computer Science(AI Enthusiast )

-- 🧍‍♂️ I'm currently an active member & mentor at [amFOSS](http://www.amfoss.in)
+- 🧍‍♂️ I'm currently the CEO & mentor at [Fassfy,com](http://www.fassfy.com)

 - 😎 Augmented Reality & Virtual Reality enthusiast

 - 💻 I'm currently working on building 💠Flutter & 📱Native Android app's

-- 💬 Ask me about : 💙Flutter, 👽Android, 🎨Designing, 🎸Acoustic guitar, 💻computers😅
+- 💬 Ask me about : 💙Flutter, 👽Android, 🎨Designing, 💻computers😅

 - ⌨ Touch typing is one of my hobbie, and I'm curretnly maintaining a speed of 60WPM😉